 A global scalar default factor for wormhole forces.
 Positive numbers are attracting forces where as negative numbers are repelling forces.
 This global value is only used if no object specific value is set.
-Type: number

-Values: float number

-Default: 30.0

-Positive number are attracting, negative numbers are repelling.
+Positive numbers are attracting, negative numbers are repelling.